MicrosoftDocs/azure-docs/articles/container-instances/container-instances-spot-containers-overview.md

 This article provides background about the feature, limitations, and resources.
 To see the availability of Spot containers in Azure regions, see [Resource and region availability](container-instances-region-availability.md).

 > [!NOTE]
-> Spot containers with Azure Containers Instances is in preview and is not recommended for production scenarios.
+> Spot containers with Azure Container Instances is in preview and is not recommended for production scenarios.